Linear Euler (2D)#

 Boundary conditions#

 Boundary conditions are managed through the extensible boundary-condition system.
 Each model registers its hyperbolic boundary conditions inside AdditionalInit by calling hyperbolicBCs%RegisterBoundaryCondition(id, name, fn).
-LinearEuler2D_t registers a no-normal-flow handler out of the box; the GPU build additionally registers a radiation handler that runs on the device.
+LinearEuler2D_t registers both a no-normal-flow and a radiation handler out of the box (CPU); the GPU build overwrites both registrations with equivalent device kernels.
 Prescribed boundary conditions are registered by user code (or by an example subclass) so that the external state can be set as a function of position and time.

 The built-in boundary identifiers used with the mesh generators are